Principles of emissions trading

 The third phase of the EU ETS (2013-2020) coincided with the second commitment period under the Kyoto-Protocol.
 In this phase, a centralised approach was used, i.e. the EU provided free allocations (on the national level) to certain internationally competing operators.
 Since 2013, most of the EUAs had no longer been allocated free of charge but auctioned.
 In the fourth phase of the EU ETS (2021-2030), the use of project credits generated pursuant to the Kyoto Protocol, which operators had been allowed to use (up to a certain limit) to meet their surrender obligations, will no longer be possible.
 In addition, free allocations will be adjusted annually, based on installations’ activity data.
 Any surpluses of allowances which, since 2019, have been transferred to the market stability reserve, will be subject to a cancellation mechanism from 2023 onwards if they exceed a predefined amount.

-EU Emissions trading under the Effort Sharing Decision
+EU emissions trading under the Effort Sharing Decision

 What are the advantages of emissions trading as an instrument?